cdklabs/cdk-atmosphere-service/docs/design.md

 environment for an undetermined period of time.

 While the service is publicly available, it will not allow anonymous access.
-During service deployment, an operator will configure a list of accounts that will have access to the service.
-These are the accounts that test runners will be executed in. (note: these are not the target accounts where test resources are deployed to).
+During service deployment, an operator will configure a list of roles that will have access to the service.
+These are the roles that test runners will be executed with.

 ### Registration